J-Houghton/Oracle-Docs/src/pages/markdown-page.md

 ---
-title: Markdown page example
+title: About Me
 ---

-# Markdown page example

-You don't need React to write simple standalone pages.
+# About Me

+This is a sample standalone page.
+Write a short bio or intro here.